Tomorrow’s Leadership Council

 · 2012 ~ Coal Industry Advocacy: What is being done to enhance coal’s image?: Understanding the benefits of electrification – Addressing anti-coal myths – How to share factual, balanced information on coal

 · 2013 ~ Coal 2040: The Future of Coal: A forward-looking perspective on the benefits and use of coal 20-25 years from now.

 · 2014 ~ Changing the Narrative and Moving Beyond Our Challenges: Coal as a means of development and human betterment – How we address environmental issues associated with using coal – The economic value of coal – Regulatory and environmental action against coal.

 · 2015 ~ Coal Communications Kit: Development of a hands-on tool for anyone related to the coal sector to use in conveying key messages about the value and benefits of coal to build bridges and counter misinformation, in either personal or professional settings.

-· 2016 ~ Creating Coal Advocates: With an increasing need for coal stakeholders to be active proponents of the industry, participants prepare for and engage in ‘everyday advocacy’ at the local level through various means including presentations to community groups, schools or universities, writing letters to the editor, and other means to expand coal sector outreach.
+· 2016 ~ Creating Coal Advocates: Participants prepared for and engaged in ‘everyday advocacy’ at the local level through presentations to community groups, schools or universities, writing letters to the editor, and other means to expand coal sector outreach.

-· 2017 ~ Enhancing Coal’s Social Media Effectiveness: Social media is a go-to source for news and information for much of the general public.
+· 2017 ~ Enhancing Coal’s Social Media Effectiveness: Social media is a go-to source for news and information.
 Our President embraces it, bypassing traditional media to engage directly with Americans.
-The use of social media by the coal sector is compared and contrasted with other groups to assess ways to make the best, most effective use of this medium to build on and enhance our industry messages.
+The coal sector’s use of social media is compared and contrasted with other groups to consider ways to enhance the use of this medium to build on coal engagement.